 Getting Treatment in Texas

 Because it has many oil refineries, chemical plants and shipyards, Texas has a significant history of occupational asbestos exposure.
-Texas ranks fifth in the U.S. for asbestos-related deaths, including a total of 2,761 recorded mesothelioma deaths.
+Texas ranks 5th in the U.S. for asbestos-related deaths, including a total of 2,761 recorded mesothelioma deaths.
 The age-adjusted incidence of mesothelioma in Texas is 0.6 cases per 100,000 people — among the highest in the nation.

-The Mesothelioma Center at Asbestos.com provides resources for people with mesothelioma in Texas to help them find the best possible care within the state.
+The Mesothelioma Center at Asbestos.com provides resources for people with mesothelioma in Texas to help them find the best possible care in the state.
 It is the nation’s most trusted source for information about mesothelioma.
 With more than 15 years of experience working with survivors and families, The Mesothelioma Center has provided assistance in the form of Patient Advocates, a VA claims doctor match program, support groups and webinars.

 Top Mesothelioma Centers in Texas